tomazbuh/trafficcontroller/README.md

                       Currently supported protocol filters: icmp, udp and tcp).
                       To specify ports for tcp and udp see options: -i, -o and -r.
 Otherwise all ports will be used.
+- `-w <type>`         Select interface/traffic types for applying filters.
+                      Currently supported types: all (default), ip and vlan).
+                      By default 'all' interface types are fitered.
+If you specify 'vlan' only vlan tagged traffic will be impaired, if you specify 'ip' only untagged traffic will be impaired.
 - `-i <port,...>`     Set source port numbers for tcp or udp (see -b) (if no protocol is specified with -b option both protocols are selected)
 - `-o <port,...>`     Set destination port numbers for tcp or udp (see -b)